japila-books/japila-books.github.io/README.md

 The aim of this project is to host all the current and future internals books under a single organization on GitHub and publish to a single domain via GitHub Pages (_until I find a better way to publish the books_).

-## Custom Docker Image
+## Custom Books Docker Image

-The japila-books project uses [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) documentation framework.
+The japila-books project uses [Zensical](https://zensical.org/) documentation framework.

-The book projects use a custom Docker image.
+The book projects use a custom Docker image to install extra plugins.

 Use [build-image.sh](build-image.sh) shell script to build the custom Docker image.

-### Build Books Docker Image
+### Build Image

 Start [Colima](https://github.com/abiosoft/colima).